Do you want to know how to use a grinder successfully? This guide from SGS Engineering takes you through the different angle grinder uses.

 How to restore cutting edges and sharpen blades with an angle grinder

-With the right disc, your angle grinder can be used to restore rough edges on many of your household tools, including lawn mower blades, shovels, hoes and even axes.
+Among the top uses for your angle grinder, sharpening blades is one of the most practical.
+With the right disc, your angle grinder can be used to restore rough edges on many of your household tools including lawn mower blades, shovels, hoes and even axes.
 You can always refine the finish with a mill file afterwards.

 1. Clamp your blade